 With the Gulf Coast Community Foundation, Thaxton has been prominent in community discussions regarding measures to help reduce homelessness and to create more affordable housing stock.

-This week marked the fourth time in approximately seven years that Thaxton has failed to win a seat on the Planning Commission.
+This week marked the fifth time in approximately seven years that Thaxton has failed to win a seat on the Planning Commission.
 Detert last nominated him in early May 2019 when two seats were open on the Planning Commission.